snaseem8/snaseem8.github.io/README.md

 Migrated the Robotarium backend communication from MQTT to ROS2, improving scalability and compatibility with modern robotics stacks.
 Developed MATLAB and Python interfaces and built publisher/subscriber and server/client logic to control multiple robots.
 **Keywords:** ROS2, MQTT, MATLAB, Python, Distributed Systems

-### 2. Sensor Integration for Realistic Simulation
+### 2. Sensor Integration for New-Generation Robots
 ##### Summer 2025
 Integrating distance and INS sensors into new robot platforms to enhance real-world perception and simulation fidelity.

 Tasks include:
 - Sensor evaluation and physical integration
 - ROS2 driver development and real-time data fusion